Transfer Application Tips

 DON’T: Use the “Additional Information” section as a means to include a second personal essay.
 This option is best used to clarify course selection choices, provide context for grades that might seem inconsistent with past performance, etc.

 Design supplements are required for Design and Environmental Analysis, Fashion Design, and Fashion Design Management applicants.
+We strongly recommend that you update your work if you submitted a design supplement as part of a previous application to these majors.
 These materials are critically evaluated by faculty in the departments as part of the complete application.

 The Admissions Committee is interested in how you use your time in your school and greater communities, what engages, informs and tests your academic interests, and what you learned from those pursuits and how they are connected to the College of Human Ecology.